its-kronos/KeyboardV1/JOURNAL.md

 Session Two:
 - Placed all of the other components
-- replacing 1uF with C52923 for smaller
+- replacing 1uF with C52923 for smaller footprint

 ![image](https://github.com/user-attachments/assets/f6953bd4-07e7-4b4c-b7aa-6c84df0cb109)